oac-tree/oac-tree/doc/basicinstructions.rst

 Listen
 ^^^^^^

 Instruction that executes its child instruction each time specific variables are updated.
+By default, it will only report a finished status (success or failure) when the child instruction fails.

 Attributes: